Reactive Streams and Kotlin Flows

 Meanwhile, Akka and Project Reactor were two other big projects on JVM that were working on asynchronous event-based systems and one problem was common for all of them — the problem of flow-control also known as back-pressure.
 This led to a collaboration aiming to provide a standard set of interfaces for reactive data streams with support for back-pressure on JVM.
 It is called the Reactive Streams initiative, and Viktor Klang had published a great interview describing its history³.
 The Reactive Streams specification 1.0 was released in 2015.

-Reactive Streams⁴ is an impressive piece of engineering.
+Reactive Streams is an impressive piece of engineering.
 It brings asynchronous event streams with back-pressure to the JVM world, which otherwise lacks platform support for asynchrony.
 It is a purely library-based feat, introducing a number of contracts that must be meticulously followed.
 But herein lies its problem.
 It works flawlessly when you use well-known operators built by experts, but writing your own reactive stream operators that honor all those contracts is a non-trivial challenge.

 Kotlin Flows

-Kotlin programming language released coroutines⁵ in 2018 as a general language feature specifically aimed at asynchronous programming.
+Kotlin programming language released coroutines in 2018 as a general language feature specifically aimed at asynchronous programming.
 The concept of suspension in Kotlin provides the natural solution for flow-control.
 Combine it with the visitor-based Rx-inspired cold streams and you get the idea behind Kotlin Flows.

-From the onset of our work on Kotlin Flows the goal was to have a simple design⁶.
+From the onset of our work on Kotlin Flows the goal was to have a simple design.
 We explicitly wanted a design that made writing your own operators trivial given just a few basic building blocks.
 Want to delay every value for one second?
-No problem, using the basic flow
+No problem, using the basic flow builder and the collect function you can write:

 fun <T> Flow<T>.delayASecond() = flow {